NicholasDJM/Helldivers-2-Stratagem-Macros/readme.md

 This list is up to date with Helldivers 2 version `01.001.005`.

 - Machine Gun
-- Anti Material Rifle
+- Anti-Material Rifle
 - Stalwart
-- Expendable Anti Tank
+- Expendable Anti-Tank
 - Recoilless Rifle
 - Flamethrower
 - Autocannon